lalmaraz/toronto_climate_perceptions/README.md

 # Climate Perceptions in Toronto

-This repo contains an R project file for [working paper]
+This repo contains an R project file for "Women and Highly Educated Toronto Residents Most Likely to Be Concerned About Local Impacts of Climate Change".

 It contains three folders: inputs, outputs, and scripts.
 Inputs: